 Program management, then, is a process that focuses on the macro over the micro, which includes:

 - Checking in on programs and performing daily management activities

-- Overseeing budgets for each program
+- Overseeing the development and implementation of the program management plan, program governance and budgets for each program

 - Managing both resources and communications across all projects with their stakeholders

 - Ensuring that project deliverables match with the overall business objectives

 - Coordinating all program documents with project interdependencies, ensuring that they’re all on the same page

 - Handling the day-to-day minutiae of a single project and its tasks